Go Ahead, Shine - Crosswalk the Devotional - July 31

 Intersecting Faith & Life: That’s where we come in as Christians.
 People like the old me don't always even know what gnaws at them.
 Some have so subverted the pain that it plays out in pursuits of passion: They mute it with noise, clutter, medicine, or flesh.
 They prefer to find ways to ignore the crushing weight.

 And then they see the stars.
 At least, they should see the stars.
-I don’t necessarily mean the stars in the night, since city lights drown them out for most of us now days.
+I don't necessarily mean the stars in the night, since city lights drown them out for most of us nowadays.
 I mean, they need to see the stars around them who shine through their Jesus-emulating behavior.
 That light has the power to both expose their blindness and help them see.